AlexsLemonade/scpca-downstream-analyses/README.md

 bash setup_envs.sh
 ```

-This script will use Snakemake to install all necessary components for the workflow in an isolated enviroment.
+This script will use Snakemake to install all necessary components for the workflow in an isolated environment.
 If you are on an Apple Silicon (M1/M2/Arm) Mac, this should properly handle setting up R to use an Intel-based build for compatibiity with Bioconductor packages.

 This installation may take up to an hour, as all of the R packages will likely have to be compiled from scratch.